Getting paid for spending money? It sounds too good to be true. But simply put, that's how cashback works.

 What to look out for

-Fees – many cashback sites let you sign up for free, but some charge for membership or premium features.
+Fees – lots of cashback sites let you sign up for free, but some charge for membership or premium features.

-Link tracking – you can only earn cashback on purchases where you’ve clicked through to the retailer’s website via the cashback site.
-Otherwise the transaction can’t be traced back to the cashback site, meaning it won’t receive commission.
+Link tracking – you can usually only earn cashback when you’ve clicked through to shop from the cashback site.
+Otherwise they can't trace the transaction back to the cashback site and they won't get their commission.

-Cookies – browsing a retailer’s website before going back to it via a cashback site may mean your transaction isn’t tracked properly.
+Cookies – if you browse a retailer’s website, then go back to it through a cashback site, they might not be able to track your transaction properly.
 This is because the retailer may have already stored cookies on your computer (i.e. information about your browsing history).
-You may need to clear your cookies first so that it’s clear you came through the cashback site.
+You may need to clear your cookies first so it’s clear you came through the cashback site.

 Better deals – before you buy something through a cashback website, it’s worth comparing prices elsewhere.
 Otherwise, you may be missing out on a better deal.